mayDave/mayDave.github.io/_tabs/about.md

 Using microcontrollers like Arduino and Raspberry during those years has led to an increase in my interest in computer science and software development.

-## Skills & Abilities
+## Unlocked Skills

-➖ C# and .NET development for daily use
+➖ C# and .NET

-➖ Java, C++, C, Python, Rust in the back pocket
+➖ C++, C, Python, Java, Rust in the back pocket

-➖ Unity Framework
+➖ Familiar with the Unity and Unreal framework

-➖ Version Control: Plastic SCM, GitHub
+➖ Version Control: Plastic SCM, Git

 ➖ Teamwork and Agile workflow

 ➖ Design Pattern enjoyer

+➖ Transformations and Math for game programming

+➖ Graphics programming and Rendering pipeline

+➖ AI (Character Control, Decisions making and Goals handling)

+➖ ML in videogames

+➖ Data Management

 ➖ Mobile development

-➖ Self made Game Engine [in progress]

-➖ Data Management [in progress]

 ➖ Multiplayer Infrastructure [in progress]

+➖ Self made Game Engine [maybe someday, hopefully never]